dltxio/idem-mobile/README.md

 A user downloads the _Idem_ app on their mobile device and creates a new local profile.
 Their email address is their unique identifier.
 The user creates their profile with all relevant claims, such as phone number and date of birth.  _See claims table for a full list._

-#### 2: Setting a private key
+#### 2: Setting or creating a private key

 _Idem_ can automatically create a 256-bit private key on the device or it can allow the user to import a mnemonic seed phrase (based on the bitcoin BIP39 standard) of their choice.
 This will be used to sign and verify requests (using elliptic curve crytography - Secp256k1) to third parties.

-#### 3: Attaching documents
+#### 3: Attaching documents to claims

 The user can choose certain types of claims to verify such as _18+_, _Date of Birth_ or _Address_.
 They have to substantiate those claims with supporting evidence such as a government-issued document (passport, drivers license, etc.), a utilities bill, etc. The documents are encrypted and stored in the local storage of the device.

-Once the following is completed, IDEM users can now onboard to websites or exchanges in a few methods!
+Once the following is completed, IDEM users can now onboard to websites or exchanges in the following ways!

 ### User Story 1.
 New (to the website or exchange) user